- Vitamin A is an antioxidant found in a variety of foods, including leafy greens, liver meats, fish and certain fruits and vegetables.

 - Swelling

-Start slowly to allow your skin to adjust when you begin using a topical retinol product.
-You might only need to use it every other day to begin with, then work your way up to daily use.
-It takes up to 12 weeks to see results, so continue using your topical vitamin A consistently and as directed.
+It is advised to start slowly to allow your skin to adjust when you first use a topical retinol product.
+You can use it every other day and then slowly increase to daily use.
+It takes up to 12 weeks to see results when used consistently and as directed.

 Common side effects of prescription vitamin A tretinoin cream include: